fyrox-book/fyrox-book.github.io/src/fyrox/resources/model.md

 ## Material import

-The engine tries to import materials as close as possible to originals in the model, however it is always possible because some 3D modelling software could use different shading models.
+The engine tries to import materials as close as possible to originals in the model, however it is not always possible because some 3D modelling software could use different shading models.
 By default, the engine tries to convert everything to PBR materials, so if you have a 3D model with a special material made for cartoon shading, the engine will still import it as PBR material (with lots of missing textures of course).
 You should take this into